 Even if you are not an avid surfer SK Town Beach is an amazing sunset spot and you can go for leisurely walks up and down the coastline.

 14. The beach in front of Yakinige Duuwa

 Yakinige Duuwa is a small rocky outcrop off the coast of Midigama.
 The reefy tombolo that connects the rock island to the mainland is a popular snorkeling spot and surfers often visit to make the most of the left handers that peel off the rock.

-This little unnamed beach is a secluded little spot that isn’t frequented by the crowds.
+This little sliver of unnamed beach is a secluded little spot that isn’t frequented by the crowds.
 There are no shops or stalls here so you’ll need to bring your own supplies!

 Essential tips for visiting beaches in south Sri Lanka

 - Beaches in Sri Lanka are open to the public, which means that there is no such thing as a private beach in Sri Lanka (with the exception of some restricted beaches situated near naval and military bases).

 - Many beaches get extremely busy around public holidays in Sri Lanka, and it’s not uncommon for groups of men to get intoxicated and rowdy during full moon days (Poya) and hang out on beaches.
 I don’t recommend provoking these men, especially if it’s obvious that they are drunk.

 - It is rare for beaches in Sri Lanka to have changing rooms or shower/toilet facilities.
 Some beaches have small restaurants and beach shacks set up on them, and you can use their facilities with a small purchase of food or a drink.

 - Always keep a close eye on your belongings, as you would anywhere else in the world.